entrity/Computer-Usage/Reference, Jenkins.md

 ### Jenkins workspace does not exist

-It might be as simple as adding `sh 'mkdir ${WORKSPACE}'` at the top of the pipeline.
+It might be as simple as adding `sh 'mkdir -p "${WORKSPACE}"'` at the top of the pipeline.
 But it might require setting up certificates for the local image registry again.